fewmysteriessolved/qclocktwo/README.md

 ## Build a Standalone macOS App

-o create a standalone executable for macOS, use PyInstaller:
+Create a standalone executable for macOS, use PyInstaller:

 1. Install PyInstaller if you haven't already:
    ```bash